centreon/centreon-documentation/cloud/getting-started/cloud-beyond-basics.md

 title: Centreon Cloud beyond basics
 ---

-Now that you have learned the basics about Centreon Cloud, you would like to know more about how to use it.
-So read the following procedures to extend the experience!
+Now that you have learned the basics about Centreon Cloud, you are ready to know more about how to use it.
+This list of features allows you to extend the experience!

 ## Invite other users

-Get information about the [CIAM](../ciam/ciam.md) (Customer Identity and Access Management): a module to manage the users authentication.
+Get information about the [CIAM](../ciam/ciam.md) (Customer Identity and Access Management): a module to manage user accounts.

 ## Organize your monitoring

- [short paragraph and link to Organizing hosts and services]
+Optimize your monitoring by grouping your resources strategically.
+Follow our [recommendations](../monitoring/groups.md) to better organize your hosts and services.

 ## Get an email when an alert occurs

- [short paragraph and link to configuring notifications]
+Benefit from the [notification](../alerts-notifications/notif-configuration.md) feature to be informed when the status of your resource becomes critical for instance.

-## Experiment auto-discovery
+## Experiment Auto Discovery

- [short paragraph and link to Discovering hosts and services]
+Add your new hosts and services automatically to your platform using a discovery mechanism.
+Get information about the [Auto Discovery](../monitoring/discovery/introduction.md) module.

 ## Review the APIs

- [short paragraph and link to API v2 doc]
+If you are interested in running the platform using APIs, see this [documentation](https://docs-api.centreon.com/api/centreon-web/23.04/).

 ## Discover Business Edition features

- [short paragraph and explain benefits of Business Edition, Arcade tours of Business features, link to Editions page, how to test through a PoC]
+The Centreon platform also provides Business modules allowing you to monitor more complex business IT flows.
+The service mapping, graphical views, and reporting modules help you handle IT issues more efficiently and respect your SLAs.
+Visit this [page](https://www.centreon.com/centreon-editions/) for more information.